codesilva/codesilva.github.io/_posts/2025-09-18-nodejs-apocrypha-base-object.md

 A frequently recurring situation is that a JavaScript object and a C++ object need to be tied together.
 BaseObject is the main abstraction for that in Node.js, and most classes that are associated with JavaScript objects are subclasses of it.

-This is what you can see in the Node.js source code [documentation](https://github.com/nodejs/node/blob/main/src/README.md#baseobject).
+This is what you can see in the [Node.js C++ documentation](https://github.com/nodejs/node/blob/main/src/README.md#baseobject).
 In simple terms, BaseObject is the glue between C++ and JS lands.

 ![BaseObject illustrated as a glue between C++ and JS](/assets/images/nodejs-apocrypha/baseobject-illustration.png)

+---

 `kInternalFieldCount` is the number of internal fields in the object template.
 This is used to store the pointer to the C++ object.